ncent-archive/ncent-sandbox/README.md

 - - - -

-## Get Specific Wallet and Tokentype
+## Get Specific Wallet and TokenType
 #### `GET api/wallets/{address}/{tokenTypeUuid}`
 #### Description:
 Retrieve information about how much of a specific token a wallet holds